-In 2004, MU1 Shea auditioned and was selected for assignment in the U.S. Naval Academy Band.
-Following recruit training at RTC, Great Lakes, he reported for duty as trumpeter with the wind ensemble, marching band, Next Wave jazz ensemble, Commandant’s Combo, ceremonial units, and as a duty bugler.
-His collateral duties include Command Leading Petty Officer of the USNA Band, Petty Officer in Charge of the band’s Administration Departement, and Enlisted Representative for the Midshipmen jazz ensemble.
+In 2004, MUC Shea auditioned and was selected for assignment in the U.S. Naval Academy Band.
+Following recruit training at RTC, Great Lakes, he reported for duty as trumpeter with the concert band, marching band, Next Wave jazz ensemble, Commandant’s Combo, ceremonial units, and as a duty bugler.
+His collateral duties have included serving as Command Leading Petty Officer of the USNA Band, Petty Officer in Charge of the band’s Administration Department, and Enlisted Representative for the Midshipmen jazz ensemble.

 MUC Shea has been awarded the Navy and Marine Corps Achievement Medal, Navy Good Conduct Medal (3 awards), National Defense Service Medal, and the Global War on Terrorism Service Medal.